elanatframework/Web_forms_classes/php/README.md

 ## How to work with WebForms Core in PHP

 To use WebForms Core, first copy the WebForms class file in this directory to your project.
-Then create a new view similar to the one below.
+Then create a new View file similar to the one below.

 ```php
 <?php